-Expected amount of investment mobilized At least 5%, in aggregate at the level of the Framework Operation It refers to the ratio, expressed as a percentage, between: a) the aggregate amount of third party resources raised by the Capacity Building Intermediaries during the implementation period of the underlying projects financed by the Capacity Building Operations, and b) the aggregate principal amount of the Capacity Building Operations.
-SISW specific Indicators (a) Social infrastructure: Capacity and access to supported social infrastructure by sector: housing, education, health, other N.A. (b) social enterprise finance: social enterprises/impact-driven enterprises N.A. (c) Skills: Number of individuals acquiring new skills or having their skills validated and certified: formal, education and training qualification N.A.
-Not applicable as CBI operations are not aimed at financing directly a portfolio of final recipients.
+Key characteristics Expected as of time of submission Comments Leverage Effect N/A Not applicable to CBI operations Multiplier Effect N/A Not applicable to CBI operations Expected External fundraising ratio c.
+5%, in aggregate at the level of the Framework Operation It refers to the ratio, expressed as a percentage, between: a) the aggregate amount of third party resources raised by the Capacity Building Intermediaries during the implementation period of the underlying projects financed by the Capacity Building Operations, and b) the aggregate principal amount of the Capacity Building Operations.
+SISW specific Indicators (a) Social infrastructure: Capacity and access to supported social infrastructure by sector: housing, education, health, other N/A (b) social enterprise finance: social enterprises/impact-driven enterprises N/A Not applicable as CBI operations are not aimed at financing directly a portfolio of final recipients. (c) Skills: Number of individuals acquiring new skills or having their skills validated and certified: formal, education and training qualification N/A